hack-ink/xv2api/README.md

 sudo apt-get update
 sudo apt-get install <DEPENDENCIES>

-# Build the project, and the binary will be available at `target/release/<NAME>`.
+# Build the project, and the binary will be available at `target/release/xv2api`.
 cargo build --release

-# If you are a macOS user and want to have a `<NAME>.app`, run the following command.
+# If you are a macOS user and want to have a `xv2api.app`, run the following command.
 # Install `cargo-bundle` to pack the binary into an app.
 cargo install cargo-bundle
-# Pack the app, and the it will be available at `target/release/bundle/osx/<NAME>.app`.
+# Pack the app, and the it will be available at `target/release/bundle/osx/xv2api.app`.
 cargo bundle --release
 ```

 #### Download Pre-built Binary

 - **macOS**
-  - Download the latest pre-built binary from [GitHub Releases](https://github.com/hack-ink/<NAME>/releases/latest).
+  - Download the latest pre-built binary from [GitHub Releases](https://github.com/hack-ink/xv2api/releases/latest).
 - **Windows**
   - TODO
 - **Unix**